The case is closed. Five years ago, schoolgirl Andie Bell was murdered by Sal Singh. The police know he did it. Everyone in town knows he did it.

 What I absolutely loved the most about this novel was the long list of suspects that Pippa compiles while working this case.
 It seems Andie wasn’t the perfect sweet girl that the media made of her after all.
 There were plenty of twists and turns and while Pippa started out with one suspect, the clues she follows make her add loads of suspects to the list.
 She didn’t make it easy on me as the list grows and grows.

 Holly Jackson surprised me with her debut novel.
 She made the story really engaging as well by including sms conversations, police reports, productions logs where she includes the transcripts of interviews and most importantly shares her thoughts and conclusions of what she has discovered so far.
 As a reader you’re totally on the same page as Pippa that way and it’s pretty addictive to keep on reading so you can discover even more.

 There’s much to like about this book.
 The protagonist is young but clever, she’s not your usual detective or journalist so people don’t see her as threat and she’s not running into dead ends right away, it’s silly how they underestimate her.
 It makes this novel a fast and easy read.
 She also gets help from Ravi, Sal’s brother who also believes in his innocence and although Pippa does most of the legwork and everything, his contributions were just what the story needed.
 I also thought I felt a spark of interest between them early on in the story and while it never takes the upperhand, I was actually hoping for them to give in as it would make me quite happy.

 Overall an entirely compelling novel with a great ending too.
 I can’t wait to read her next book and I can only hope it’ll be just as great as this one.

-I received a free copy of this novel from the publisher via Netgalley.
+I bought a paperback copy of this novel.
 This is my honest opinion.